 The candidate ruled admissible to the examination must have a Residency Training Affidavit completed by the Program Director.
-This affidavit may be downloaded by the Residency Program Manager on the residency Program Home Page under "Residency Tracking" 31 days before the residency completion date.
+This affidavit will be available on the Residency Program Director's ABOG Portal 31 days before the residency completion date.
 The Residency Program Director must verify that the candidate:

-- 1. will complete or has completed all local requirements, - 2. will complete a minimum of 48 months of training, - 3. is of good moral and ethical character, - 4. has not taken leaves of absence and vacation exceeding the limits described in the Bulletin. - 5. has completed a satisfactory resident experience log, - can provide competent clinical care in obstetrics and gynecology and women's health, and - 7. is trained in the following list of procedures and evaluations: - a. major abdominal and vaginal surgical procedures on the female reproductive organs and related structures; - major surgical procedures for female urinary and fecal incontinence and other forms of pelvic dysfunction (reconstructive pelvic surgery); - c. spontaneous and operative obstetric deliveries; - d. surgical exploration of the abdomen; - e. pelvic, abdominal and hysteroscopic endoscopic procedures; - f. diagnostic evaluations including electronic fetal monitoring, ultrasonography, colposcopy, office cystometry, and urodynamic testing; and - g. the diagnosis and treatment of complications of the above.
+- 1. will complete or has completed all local requirements, - 2. will complete a minimum of 48 months of training, - 3. is of good moral and ethical character, - 4. has not taken leaves of absence and vacation exceeding the limits described in the Bulletin, - 5. has completed a satisfactory resident experience log, - 6. can provide competent clinical care in obstetrics and gynecology and women's health, and - 7. is trained in the following list of procedures and evaluations: - a. major abdominal and vaginal surgical procedures on the female reproductive organs and related structures; - b. major surgical procedures for female urinary and fecal incontinence and other forms of pelvic dysfunction (reconstructive pelvic surgery); - c. spontaneous and operative obstetric deliveries; - d. surgical exploration of the abdomen; - e. pelvic, abdominal and hysteroscopic endoscopic procedures; - f. diagnostic evaluations including electronic fetal monitoring, ultrasonography, colposcopy, office cystometry, and urodynamic testing; and - g. the diagnosis and treatment of complications of the above.

-The affidavit must be completed and returned to the Board office.
-Results of the examination will not be released until the completed affidavit is received by the Board.
+The affidavit must be completed electronically.
+Results of the examination will not be released until the affidavit is completed by the Program Director.